dchou1618/network-intrusion-detection/README.md

-# Data-Driven Network Intrusion Detection: A Taxonomy of Challenges and Methods
+# A Survey on Data-Driven Network Intrusion Detection
 Inspection of notable intrusion detection datasets

 What's contained